neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 "https://console.neon.tech/api/v1/projects" | jq
 ```

-Your response will be a list of projects, below is a shortened example of what the response should look like:
+The response is a list of projects.
+For example:

 ```json
 [